 "The Education Technology Action Group ETAG will aim to best support the agile evolution of the FE, HE and schools sectors in anticipation of disruptive technology for the benefit of learners, employers & the UK economy"

 In effect, Ministers want to know what we need to do to help grow the use of technology in learning, to make learning better.
 The word fun was mentioned too, three times!.
 We had an action plan, and after a year of work, produced a set of reflections with some very clear recommendations.

-Monitor #etag in Twitter too.
+You can monitor #etag in Twitter too.

-this page created by Stephen Heppell on Wednesday, February 6, 2014 2:37 AM and last updated Monday, May 5, 2014 1:26 PM
+this www page created by Stephen Heppell on Wednesday, February 6, 2014 2:37 AM and last updated Monday, January 18, 2016 3:07 PM